-When Jaguar introduced its all-new XK8 coupé and convertible in 1996 as a direct replacement for the 21-year-old XJS, the company was suddenly thrust back into the sporting-luxury limelight.
+Jaguar introduced the all-new XK8 coupé and convertible in 1996 as a direct replacement for the 21-year-old XJS, the company was suddenly thrust back into the limelight.

-From its very first year of production, the XK8 was available in either coupé or soft-top versions, each one powered by an all-new 294bhp 4.0-litre V8 (known as the AJ-V8) linked to a five-speed ZF automatic gearbox, endowing the XK8 with an artificially limited top speed of 155mph and a 0-60mph sprint time of just 6.4 seconds.
-The Jaguar sports car was back… with a bang.
+The XK8 was available in either coupé or soft-top version from day one, with each powered by an all-new 294bhp 4.0-litre V8 (known as the AJ-V8) linked to a five-speed ZF automatic gearbox, endowing the XK8 with an artificially limited top speed of 155mph and a 0-60mph sprint time of just 6.4 seconds.

-Some buyers craved even more performance, however, hence the launch of the new XKR derivatives within a few months, boasting a whopping 370bhp via the addition of a supercharger.
-With their appearance also suitably ‘beefed up’ via various testosterone-filled aesthetics, the XKR was Jaguar’s ultimate high-performance sportster.
+The go-faster XKR derivatives catered to those with a hunger for even more power within a few months, boasting a whopping 370bhp via the addition of a supercharger.
+With styling also suitably upgraded via various testosterone-filled aesthetic tweaks, the XKR was Jaguar’s ultimate high-performance sportster.

 Both the XK8 and XKR ranges proved to be a hit, with sales increasing dramatically compared with the XJS that had gone before.
 In 1997, almost 15,000 examples of Jaguar’s sports cars found buyers, though within five years this annual figure was to fall to below 7000 as the models entered middle age.

-Anyone who’s ever witnessed a neglected X100 XK8 will know that these cars can be prone to rust.
-Your inspection should start underneath, checking the condition of the front floorpan – an area that’s very susceptible to rot, often caused by a steel plate underneath each front footwell that traps water and causes problems.
+Despite its relative youth, the X100 is a car that can succumb to rust issues.
+An inspection should start underneath, checking the condition of the front floorpan – an area that’s very susceptible to rot, often caused by a steel plate underneath each front footwell that traps water and causes problems.
 Repair panels are available but the job is time-consuming and involves stripping out the interior.

 Still underneath the car, check the ‘chassis’ legs in front of the rear axle, along with the anchor points for the rear suspension and the A-frame mounts.

-The most likely rot spot however, is back at the front, where the ‘chassis’ legs (behind the subframe turrets) can be inspected from within the front wheelarches; if there’s major rot here, the best solution is to remove the front subframe, cut out the rusty metal and have repair panels welded in place.
-You should also inspect and potentially renew the subframe V-mounts, engine mounts and suspension bushes at the same time.
+The most likely rust spot however, is back at the front, where the chassis legs (behind the subframe turrets) can be inspected from within the front wheelarches; if there’s major rot here, the best solution is to remove the front subframe, cut out the rusty metal and have repair panels welded in place.
+Also inspect and potentially renew the subframe V-mounts, engine mounts and suspension bushes at the same time.

-Panel-wise, all the usual suspect areas need careful inspection.
+All the usual suspect panels need careful inspection.
 Jaguar XK8 and XKR sills can attract corrosion, particularly at each end; these areas get attacked the most by dirt, salt and road debris, and can soon start to suffer when ignored.